 For years, she struggled to keep her weight under control.
 She tried lots of approaches, like WeightWatchers and Slimming World.
 The problem she faced was not losing the weight; it was keeping it off once her initial diet phase was over.
 It’s something we see often, and the reason we only promote lifestyle changes that are sustainable over the long term.

 Before she reached out to Changing Health for help, Pat was diagnosed as prediabetic after an annual check-up at her local GP surgery.
-She booked her first coaching appointment with me in January 2018.

 We agreed on limiting her daily calorie intake to 1,200-1,600, and I asked Pat to write this goal down, and leave it on show around the house somewhere – since research shows this makes you 42% more likely to achieve success!
 She adopted the low-carb approach, replacing some of her carbs with vegetables and healthy fats and proteins, which keep her fuller for longer.